Monday, October 29, 2012

 Esquina, Jiak Chuan Road

-Even though I know he doesn't cook here and probably has little idea what happens on a daily basis behind his open counter kitchen.
+Even though he probably doesn't cook here and probably has little oversight on what happens on a micro daily basis behind his open counter kitchen.

 salt & pepper squid, black ink aioli

 What I liked about this was the use of thinly sliced green chillis with the fried squid.
 Never had them this way before and I think it's a level of compliment which is seldom explored.
 Unfortunately, the squid ink aioli tasted just like a regular aioli.
 Garlic, olive oil and whatever.
-Nada of that squid ink which in the end was just only visually interesting.
-As competently done as they are, I can't say that these are the best fried squids in the world neither.
+Nada of that squid ink which in the end was just only visuals.
+As competently done as they are, I can't think that these were the best fried squids out there.

 smoked haddock, omelette and Manchego cheese

-This was something that was probably hard to go wrong.
-It's as simple as cooking eggs, throwing torn up chunks of fish and cheese and then, sprinkling bits of chopped spring onions and paprika.
-No one operating a professional kitchen should mess something so easy up.
-I can do it.
-That being said, the flavors were expected comforting of a smokiness from the fish infused with bits of cheesiness within what tasted more like scrambled eggs.
+This was a dish that was probably hard to go wrong.
+Straightforward as cooking eggs, throwing torn up chunks of fish and cheese and then sprinkling bits of chopped spring onions and paprika.
+Perhaps even I can do it.
+That being said, the flavours were expectedly comforting with a smokiness from the fish infused with bits of cheesiness within what tasted more like scrambled eggs.

 veal sweet meat and foie gras empanada with burnt onion and caper jam

-Foie gras was very good.
-The physical frame of this empanada dish came across as refined.
-The foie gras had a thin and light crisp on the exterior while the innards were a little pink, soft and rich.
-There seemed to be a sweet and salty combination on the upper crust which was a little different and I thought it was pretty good.
-Empanadas likewise in it's refinement had a light and soft crust which was really nothing like the traditional street food puff.
-Onion jam was very good.
+This empanada dish came across as refined.
+Foie gras was delicious - had a thin and light crisp on the exterior while the innards were a little pink, tender and richly flavoured.
+There seemed to be a sweet and salty combination on the upper crust which I thought it was pretty good.
+The empanada in its refinement had a light and soft crust which was really nothing like the traditional street food puff.
+Onion jam was good.

 wild berry and sangria ice cream